 Gold is traded in the spot market, and the gold spot price is quoted as US dollar per troy ounce.
 Since 1919, the most common benchmark for the price of gold has been the London gold fixing, a twice-daily telephone meeting of representatives from five bullion-trading firms of the London bullion market.
 Gold is traded continuously throughout the world based on the intra-day spot price, derived from over-the-counter gold-trading markets around the world (code XAU).

 The price of silver is driven by speculation and supply and demand—mainly by large traders or investors, short selling, industrial, consumer and commercial demand, and to hedge against financial stress.
 Compared to gold, the price of silver is notoriously volatile.
 This is because of lower market liquidity, and demand fluctuations between industrial and store of value uses.
 At times this can cause wide-ranging valuations in the market creating volatility.

 CME Group Market Data is used under license as a source of information for certain FXCM products.
-CME Group has no other connection to FXCM products and services and does not sponsor, endorse, recommend or promote any fxcm products or services.
+CME Group has no other connection to FXCM products and services as listed above and does not sponsor, endorse, recommend or promote any FXCM products or services.
 CME Group has no obligation or liability in connection with the FXCM products and services.
 CME Group does not guarantee the accuracy and/or the completeness of any market data licensed to FXCM and shall not have any liability for any errors, omissions, or interruptions therein.
 There are no third party beneficiaries of any agreements or arrangements between CME Group and FXCM.